Succinctly Verifiable Agentic Guardrails With ZKP Over Automated Reasoning - or how to prevent the Agentic Commerce mega-hack.

 The numbers are brutal: If your agent can execute 1,000 transactions per second and your incident response team needs 60 seconds to investigate an alert, that's 60,000 potentially fraudulent transactions before you even understand what's happening.
 And that assumes your team is monitoring 24/7, immediately sees the alert, and instantly understands it's not a false positive.

-Machine speed enables machine-scale theft.
-And current guardrails, designed for human-supervised systems where a delayed response is acceptable, simply cannot keep up.
+Machine speed in commerce enables machine-scale theft.
+And current guardrails, designed for human-supervised systems, mostly without money on the line, simply cannot keep up.

-If we always need a human in the loop to catch what automated systems miss, we completely defeat the benefits and purpose of agent-to-agent systems.
+If we always need a human in-the-loop to catch what automated systems might miss, we completely defeat the benefits and purpose of agent-to-agent commerce.

 Fortunately... math works.